43 must know, modern Hebrew slang words. Sababa!

 For example: It’s been more than five hours already and we haven’t solved the problem.
 Don’t worry, avarnu et Pharaoh, na’avor gam et zeh.

-Means: A mess, a catastrophe or complicated situation.
+A balagan is a mess, a catastrophe or complicated situation.

 Be'shu'shu means doing something quietly or secretly behind the scenes without notifying anyone